ghee shelf life

 Does ghee need to be refrigerated?

-No, ghee doesn’t need to be refrigerated.
-But if you store ghee in the fridge, you can preserve its quality better.
+No, refrigerating ghee is not mandatory.
+But if you are storing ghee in the fridge, you can preserve its quality better.

 Conclusion

 Ghee has become an increasingly common ingredient in cooking around the world.
-This purified butter has many advantages over ordinary butter, and some advise using it for frying as it can withstand significantly higher temperatures.
+This clarified butter has many advantages over ordinary butter or vegetable oil, and some advise using it for frying as it can withstand significantly higher temperatures.
+You can make homemade ghee yourself.

 See more: How long is butter good for?